-- 1.1 The University recognises prior learning achieved within both formal and nonformal settings.
-Prior learning is defined as one of the following: - 1.1.1 formal learning, which is study undertaken either within the University or externally prior to admission to a programme - 1.1.2 nonformal learning, which is previously acquired learning based upon life experience, work experience, or a combination of nonformal and formal learning not recognised under Clause 1.1.1 above. - 1.2 Credit is defined as follows: - 1.2.1 specified credit, which is granted for a paper where there is direct equivalence between that paper and the prior learning - 1.2.2 cross credit, which is specified credit granted for a paper identical to one completed through formal prior learning - 1.2.3 unspecified credit, which is granted where prior learning is deemed by the examination board to be relevant and at an equivalent level to parts of a programme; such credit is designated as being in a general subject area, and is granted towards the programme as a whole. - 1.3 Reassignment of credit is the means whereby the credit and grade for a paper passed in an incomplete qualification is transferred to another qualification where the paper is also available.
-The reassigned paper is no longer credited to the former qualification.
+- 1.1 The University may grant credit for prior formal or nonformal learning (an RPL credit) under these Regulations. - 1.2.
+Formal learning is defined as study undertaken either within the University or at any other tertiary institution prior to admission to a programme. - 1.3.
+Nonformal learning is defined as previously acquired learning based upon life experience, work experience, or a combination of nonformal and formal learning not recognised under 1.2 above. - 1.4.
+For the credit to be granted a student must be admitted to and enrolled in the programme and have paid all fees. - 1.5.
+Credit may be granted as: - a) specified credit, where there is direct equivalence between a paper in a programme and the prior learning, or - b) unspecified credit, where prior learning is deemed by the examination board to be relevant and at an equivalent level to a part or parts of a programme.
+The unspecified credit may be in a general subject area, and granted towards the programme as a whole. - 1.6.
+To qualify for RPL credit, prior formal learning must normally have been undertaken within five years of the first date of enrolment into the programme for which credit is sought. - 1.7.
+No paper shall be credited to more than two qualifications.

-Section 2 Requirements
+Section 2 Limits